 Considering exam invigiluation but not sure what is required?
 We have the answers you've been looking for.

-Our Coventry Education Recruitment Consultant, Gavin, has been spending a lot of time in Coventry recently, registering teachers and teaching assistants and meeting with schools.
-During his downtime, he’s been spending some time exploring the lovely city of Coventry and finding out what it has to offer.
-What he discovered are some really fantastic places that would be perfect for school trips or even a fun family day out.
+Our Coventry Education Recruitment Consultant, has been spending a lot of time in Coventry recently, registering teachers and teaching assistants and meeting with schools.
+During their downtime, he’s been spending some time exploring the lovely city of Coventry and finding out what it has to offer.
+What they discovered are some really fantastic places that would be perfect for school trips or even a fun family day out.

 A shout out to all the caretakers, cleaners, administrators, IT technicians, subject technicians and exam invigilators out there who make our schools better places.